highchair/artinruins-com/_property/209-211-217-angell-st-pvd.md

 ### Current Events

-The houses stand as of November, 2023, but they may not stand for much longer.
+The houses are completely gone and the parcels are being cleared of debris as of January 4, 2024.

 ### History